Eazybel/MY-C-PROJECTS/README.md

-# my-c-projects
+# MY-C-PROJECTS
-This is my second repository as a C developer.
+this is a tutorial for C dedicated to begginers